iamblue07/FitCheck/README.md

 - Catalog enrichment pipeline: an admin endpoint for single-item manual testing, and an unattended batch runner for working through the rest — both against a local Qwen3-VL 4B model via Ollama.
 - Catalog embeddings pipeline: a separate batch pass generating local embeddings (Qwen3-Embedding-4B via Ollama) for every enriched product, MRL-truncated from its native 2560 dimensions to 2000 and renormalized, with per-item fallback if a batch call fails partway through.
 - Deterministic garment-role classification (`GarmentRoleResolver`), keyed on `article_type` alone and verified against all 142 real values in the catalog, applied to existing products via a paginated, idempotent backfill runner.
-- First `outfit` package entities (`Outfit`, `OutfitItem`) and repositories, plus two new vector-search repository methods on `ProductRepository`.
+- `outfit` package entities (`Outfit`, `OutfitItem`) and repositories, plus vector-search repository methods on `ProductRepository`.
-- `OutfitCompatibilityScorer`: a weighted, explainable compatibility score combining structured color/layering rules with embedding similarity, returned as a full breakdown rather than a bare number.
+- `OutfitCompatibilityScorer`: a weighted, explainable compatibility score combining structured color/layering rules with embedding similarity, returned as a full breakdown (and, as of Chapter 8, persisted in full — every component, not just the blended value).
 - `OutfitCandidateGenerator`: beam-search candidate assembly (not plain greedy) with centroid-based nearest-neighbor retrieval and a local-search polish pass, backed by a dedicated, concurrency-safe `OutfitPersistenceService`.
+- `GET /api/v1/feed`: cursor-paginated, personalized outfit feed.
+Ranking is a bounded multiplier on the outfit's own compatibility score (so an unvalidated personalization signal can never outrank the validated one), never-repeat is enforced by a real database constraint, and a background refill keeps the feed topped up without ever blocking the request that triggered it.
+- A cross-feature query-facade pattern (`catalog.service.ProductSearchService`, `identity.service.UserProfileQueryService`, and others) so features read each other's data through a narrow, owned contract instead of reaching into each other's repositories directly.
-- Automated test coverage for all chapters, pure Mockito unit tests with no Spring context needed.
+- Automated test coverage for every chapter, pure Mockito unit tests with no Spring context needed — including concurrency-safe tests for the feed's in-memory refill guard (real thread contention via `CountDownLatch`, not just sequential calls).

-Chapter 7's one remaining piece: a debug-only, property-gated runner for exercising the generator against real profile shapes — not built yet.

 ## Project structure

 Packages are organized by feature, not by technical layer — `identity`, `catalog`, `outfit`, `feed`, `tryon`, `commerce`, plus `common` for cross-cutting code.
 Each feature package holds its own controller/DTO/entity/repository/service classes internally.
 This was a deliberate choice over the more common controller/service/repository top-level split, given the number of distinct feature areas in this project.
+Cross-feature reads go through a narrow query-facade service owned by the feature whose data it exposes (e.g. `catalog.service.ProductSearchService`) rather than one feature injecting another's repository directly.

 ## Getting started